Zoca

-Jair Arantes do Nascimento (22 July 1942 – 25 March 2020), known as Zoca, was a Brazilian footballer who played as a forward.
+Jair Arantes do Nascimento (22 July 1942 – 25 March 2020), known as Zoca, was a Brazilian professional football coach and player who played as a forward.
 He was the brother of Pelé and son of Dondinho.

 Footballing career

 Zoca was born in Três Corações, Minas Gerais, two years after his older brother, legendary Brazilian footballer Pelé.
 He grew up in the Bauru municipality in São Paulo state as a child, joining the youth academy of Noroeste in the 1950s.
 He moved to Santos, São Paulo, joining Portuguesa Santista, where he played for four seasons before following in his brother's footsteps and signing for Santos in 1960.

 He made his debut for Santos on 10 April 1961, coming on as a substitute for Coutinho in a 6–1 win over America-RJ.
 In the last minute of the game, Santos won a penalty, and though he stepped up to take it, Zoca failed to convert from the spot.
 Between April and June 1962, with seven members of the Santos squad at the 1962 FIFA World Cup, Zoca was given a run in the squad for the Copa São Paulo.
 His first official goal for Santos came in this competition, scoring in a 2–1 loss to Corinthians de Presidente Prudente.
 In total, he scored 77 goals in 85 games for Santos (including matches with the reserve team, where he featured for the most part of his spell at the club), before retiring in 1966 to focus on supporting his brother's career.